Florune/florune-documentation/src/guides.md

 # 📘 How-To Guides

-This section provides step-by-step instructions for using Contract Foundry’s features via the official Android wallet application.
+This section provides step-by-step instructions for using Florune’s features via the official Android wallet application.
 All operations—from identity creation to smart contract deployment—are executed locally on your device, ensuring secure, self-sovereign interaction with the blockchain.

 > ⚠️ **Note**: All actions require a EOA as delegate and for deployment an active subscription plan or account charge based on usage needs.